PARIS21-DATA/PRESS/README.md

 - `pyproject.toml` — Python project metadata and dependencies
 - `mkdocs.yml` — Configuration for building the documentation site

-## Methodology in brief

-The identification of PRESS projects combines:

-- Purpose codes: Projects are filtered using relevant CRS purpose codes
-- Keyword matching: Project titles are matched with curated keyword lists
-- LLM classification: A fine‑tuned large language model classifies the project descriptions

-For the full methodology note, see the documentation page

 ## How to use this repository